 Does your favorite dental floss or tooth floss contain indicators of PFAS “forever chemicals?”
 Mamavation tested 39 different tooth floss products at an EPA-certified lab to find out.
 Some results from these oral-care products were eye-opening and you’ll want to read our recommendations right away.
 You’ve trusted Mamavation to bring you topics like best air purifiers, best organic mattresses, and best green beauty makeup sans PFAS “forever chemicals“, now join us for our latest PFAS consumer study on tooth flosses sold to Americans.
 Want those results now?
-Scroll down to the bottom to see the raw data from our laboratory about the best dental string floss for oral health.
+Scroll down to the bottom to see the raw data from our laboratory about dental floss with no detectable levels of PFAS indicators.

 Disclosure: This consumer study is released in partnership with Environmental Health News.
 Scientific reviews were performed by (1) Terrence Collins, Teresa Heinz Professor of Green Chemistry & Director of the Institute for Green Sciences at Carnegie Mellon University, (2) Linda Birnbaum, Scientist Emeritus and Former Director of the National Institute of Environmental Health Sciences and National Toxicology Program, & (3) Pete Myers, Chief Scientist at Environmental Health Sciences, Adjunct Professor of Chemistry at Carnegie Mellon University, and Co-Author of Our Stolen Future.
 This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 Donations were provided by Environmental Health News and Mamavation community members.
 Mamavation has only “spot-checked” the industry and thus we cannot make predictions about brands and products that we have not tested.
 Products and manufacturing aides can change without notice so buyer beware.
 This post contains affiliate links, with some to Amazon, which means Mamavation will receive a portion of those sales and we will use that to pay ourselves back for the testing.
 You can also give a tax-deductible donation to our consumer studies here through Environmental Health Sciences.
 Click “yes” when asked if the gift is in honor of someone and type “Mamavation.”
 Thank you!

 Mamavation Finds Indications of Concerning Levels of PFAS “Forever Chemicals” Inside Popular Tooth Flosses